Pumping and Breastfeeding

 So, what does breastfeeding and pumping look like for the working mom?

 Below, I’ve put together a simple to follow breastfeeding and pumping schedule routine that you can easily implement without suffering a decrease in milk supply.

 How to Ease the Back to Work Breastfeeding Transition

 For many breastfeeding moms going to back to work and maintaining your milk supply is a concern.
 Pumping at work is uncharted territory for most.

 However, you will learn absolutely EVERYTHING you need to know about pumping at work in, The Ultimate Back to Work Pumping Class by Milkology.

 Don’t forget to contact me if you enroll in any of Milkology’s courses through a link on this site so you can get another great pumping and milk supply course for FREE!

 P.S.
-Milkology offers a 20% off discount when you purchase another of their fantastic pumping and breastfeeding courses.
+Milkology offers a 20% off discount when you enroll in The Ultimate Breastfeeding Class.
 Meaning, you can have unlimited access to two of their courses for only $34!